ShiroKatake/cos30031-games_programming/README.md

   * Changes: A list of all major updates
   * Fixes: A list of all bug fixes (major and minor)

+### Writing rules
+What's New:
+* An addition "has been added".
+* This feature "is now available".

+Changes:
+* This feature "has been increased/decreased from x to y".
+* This feature "has been removed

+Fixes:
+* This issue "has been fixed".
+* The player "will now be able to"/"will no longer be able to do x, y, z".

 ## Resources
 * Markdown wiki: https://bitbucket.org/tutorials/markdowndemo/src/master/README.md
 * How to write a Git Commit Message: https://chris.beams.io/posts/git-commit/